 Upon conclusion of the investigation, the government will decide whether to intervene or become a party to the lawsuit.
 Should the government become a party, the litigation is handled jointly by the whistleblower's attorney and the government.
 Should the government decline to intervene, the whistleblower may proceed without government intervention.

 The whistleblower must be the first to raise allegations in order to collect a reward.
-Under the FCA, whistleblowers may be entitled from 15 to 30% of the government's recovery.
-Under statutory provisions, the defendant of the whistleblower's claim may also be responsible for the whistleblower's attorney fees and case related expenses.
+Under the FCA, whistleblowers may be entitled to 15 to 30 percent of the government's recovery.
+Under statutory provisions, the defendant of the whistleblower's claim may also be responsible for the whistleblower's attorney fees and case-related expenses.

 For more on these matters, please see our False Claims Act Frequently Asked Questions.